BLCM/bl3mods/Aaron0000/Balands/README.md

 Added a small accuracy and handling bonus to Boom.
 Enhance.

 Made Violent Momentum display the Slide Damage bonus.

+Adjusted the Naught.
+The instant recharge has been reduced to a 75% recharge delay reduction, and a 50% recharge rate penalty has been added.
+This has been done to prevent issues with certain shields such as the Mana Well.

 1.1.7
 -----